 Shows only edges whose adjacent faces form an angle sharper than the defined view map’s Crease Angle.

 - Border shows open mesh edges, i.e. edges that belong to only one face.
 An open cylinder has open edges at the top and bottom, and a plane is open all around.
 Suzanne’s eye socket is an open edge.

 - Renders marked edges.
 See Edge Marks for details.

 - Draws lines around each object, separating it from other objects behind it, or the scene background.

 - Draws lines around all objects, separating them from the scene background, but not each other.

 - Suggestive Contour

-Draws some lines which would form the contour of the mesh if the viewport was shifted.
+- Draws some lines which would form the Silhouette of the mesh if the view point was shifted.
 Depends on your view map settings for Kr Derivative Epsilon and Sphere Radius (further information: File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf).

 - Material Boundary